harrisonlingren/TwitBotWiki/README.md

 # TwitBotWiki
-A Twitter bot for Wikipedia searches
+A Twitter bot for Wikipedia searches. @BotForWiki!

 # Installation